cruzgerman216/CTC-FE-Code-Labs/C14-getting-started-with-angular/exercises.md

 # Angular - Getting Started - Exercises

 **Read before starting**
-Create a new folder **outside of your Code Labs folder** called Code-Labs-FE.
+Create a new folder **outside of your Code Labs folder** called Code-Labs-FE-Angular.

 Open this folder in Visual Studio Code